by Edward Ridenour

 –

 In Luke, which records a different encounter with the Pharisees, nothing is alluded to, as to why Jesus didn’t include the exception in that conversation.
 What is an actual marriage for the Jews?
 Is it the betrothal or after the consummation, because, according to their theology, the consequences for putting away without fornication is the same.
-One important consideration, separates the two is the answer to this question: can a marriage be made without a betrothal?
+One important consideration separating the two is the answer to this question: Can a marriage be made without a betrothal?
 Scripture shows clearly that it can be.

 –